MattDodsonEnglish/docs/readme.md

 ### Create a New Content API Key

 For theme search to work, you'll need to create a new *Content API Key*.
-These steps will tell you how.
+These steps tell you how.

 In the left-side menu of your Ghost admin, click **Integrations** then **+ Add custom integration**.